UncleGene/tax_code/README.md

 Main intent of this gem is to be used from command line.
 The number of options and commands will be increased in future releases

-To get repository or directory aggregated tax or a file tax:
+To get repository or directory aggregated tax:

     $ cd test/repo
     $ taxes